pkdevboxy/features/core/rule-engine/recursive-rules/README.md

 * rule is not applied to scope element even if it can be viewed as the required type
 * rule is not applied to descendant references
 * rule is not applied to children of referenced node
+* the above work with a complete `RuleSource` as well as a single rule

 ## Implementation